MicroFocus/Create-Branch-External-Action/README.md

 * `BITBUCKET_CLOUD_CLIENT_ID` & `BITBUCKET_CLOUD_CLIENT_SECRET`: You will need to create an
   [Oauth consumer](https://support.atlassian.com/bitbucket-cloud/docs/use-oauth-on-bitbucket-cloud/)
   The Callback URL needs to be `http://<appUrl>:<appPort>/login/bitbucket/cloud/callback` where `<appUrl>` and  `<appPort>` are the url and port of this app.
-The minimum Permission required are `Read` for Projects and `Write` for Repositories.
-Once the Oauth consumer was created, click on the consumer name in bitbucket and copy the **Key** and **Secret**.
+The minimum Permissions required are `Read` for Projects and `Write` for Repositories.
+Once the Oauth consumer was created, click on the consumer name in Bitbucket and copy the **Key** and **Secret**.